Online theatre: streaming options for staying in

 Sir Patrick Stewart's daily sonnets

 Sir Patrick Stewart is giving us all a daily boost.
-The seasoned Shakespearean is reading a different sonnet every day and broadcasting on his Twitter page.
+The seasoned Shakespearean has been reading a different sonnet every day and broadcasting on his Twitter page.
 Announcing the undertaking, he said: 'When I was a child in the 1940s, my mother would cut up slices of fruit for me (there wasn't much) and as she put it in front of me she would say, "An apple a day keeps the doctor away."
 How about, “A sonnet a day keeps the doctor away”?
 So...here we go: Sonnet 1.'
 Shakespeare wrote 154 sonnets, so that gives us plenty of material to cover self-isolation.

 Click here to catch up and to watch on Twitter